HoltMansfield/app-seed/DOCS/project-setup/github-actions.md

 - Runs npm audit with a threshold set to high severity
 - Fails if any high or critical severity vulnerabilities are found

-### 4. Highlight Sourcemaps Upload (`sourcemaps.yml`)
+### 4. Sentry Sourcemaps Upload

-This workflow uploads sourcemaps to Highlight.io for better error tracking.

-**Trigger Events:**

-- Push to main, highlight-io, or highlight-sourcemaps branches
-- Manual trigger via workflow_dispatch

-**Key Steps:**

-- Uploads sourcemaps to Highlight.io using their sourcemap uploader
+Sentry automatically uploads sourcemaps during the build process when properly configured.

+**Configuration:**

+- Sourcemaps are uploaded via the `@sentry/nextjs` webpack plugin
+- Requires `SENTRY_AUTH_TOKEN` environment variable
+- Configured in `next.config.ts` with `withSentryConfig`
-- Uses the `HIGHLIGHT_API_KEY` secret for authentication
+- See `DOCS/SENTRY_SETUP.md` for detailed configuration

 ## Environment Setup